-At the level of BNP Paribas
+3.3.2 At the level of BNP Paribas

-If a shortfall were to arise on accounts held by the clients with BNP Paribas, Luxembourg law would not be applicable.
-Article L.211-10 of the French Monetary and Financial Code provides that, in case of a judicial reorganization proceeding (redressement judiciaire) or a winding-up proceeding (liquidation judiciaire) against an intermediary acting as a custody account-keeper, the insolvency administrator or liquidator shall verify, for each financial security, that the number of securities held in an account with a central depository or with another intermediary on behalf of the defaulting intermediary, regardless of the nature of the accounts opened with them, is sufficient to enable the defaulted custodian to meet its obligations towards the account holders.
+If a shortfall were to arise on accounts held by the clients with BNP Paribas, Belgian law would not be applicable.
+Article L.211-10 of the French Monetary and Financial Code provides that, in case of a judicial reorganisation proceeding (redressement judiciaire) or a winding-up proceeding (liquidation judiciaire) against an intermediary acting as a custody account keeper, the insolvency administrator or liquidator shall verify, for each financial security, that the number of securities held in an account with a CSD or with another intermediary on behalf of the defaulting intermediary, regardless of the nature of the accounts opened with them, is sufficient to enable the defaulted custodian to meet its obligations towards the account holders.

-If, in the opinion of the insolvency administrator or liquidator, there is a shortfall, that shortfall shall be borne by all the account holders to whom the relevant securities have been allocated, in proportion to the respective number or amount of securities of that description credited to their securities accounts.
+If, after verification by the insolvency administrator or liquidator, there is a shortfall, that shortfall shall be borne by all the account holders to whom the relevant securities have been allocated, in proportion to the respective number or amount of securities of that description credited to their securities accounts.
+It would not be necessary for account holders to make a claim in BNP Paribas' insolvency as creditors in respect of this shortfall.

 The pro-rata allocation as described above applies irrespective of the type of account (ISA/OSA) opened by BNP Paribas with the CSD.
-Accordingly, in case of a potential insolvency event affecting BNP Paribas, the fact that securities are held through an ISA opened in the books of CBL on behalf of a particular client of BNP Paribas does not give that client more protection than in the case of clients who hold their securities through an OSA.
+Accordingly, in case of a potential insolvency event affecting BNP Paribas, the fact that securities are held through an ISA opened in the books of CSD on behalf of a particular client of BNP Paribas does not give that client more protection than in the case of clients who hold their securities through an OSA.